conda-forge/conda-forge.github.io/src/user/introduction.rst

 conda-forge is a community effort that tackles these issues:

- - all packages are shared in a single channel named ``conda-forge``
+ - all packages are shared in a single channel named ``conda-forge``.
- - care is taken that all packages are up-to-date
+ - care is taken that all packages are up-to-date.
- - common standards ensure that all packages have compatible versions
+ - common standards ensure that all packages have compatible versions.
- - by default, we build packages for macOS, Linux AMD64 and Windows AMD64
+ - by default, we build packages for macOS, Linux AMD64 and Windows AMD64.
- - many packages are updated by multiple maintainers with an easy option to become a maintainer
+ - many packages are updated by multiple maintainers with an easy option to become a maintainer.
- - an active core developer team is trying to also maintain abandoned packages
+ - an active core developer team is trying to also maintain abandoned packages.

 How can I install packages from conda-forge?
 --------------------------------------------

-Using conda-forge is as easy!
-Make sure you have at least ``conda >=4.6``, then you just have to register the conda-forge channel as a package source for conda, and activate the ``strict`` channel priority (``strict`` will be activated by default in conda 5.0).
+Using conda-forge is easy!
+Make sure you have ``conda >=4.9``, then you just have to register the conda-forge channel as a package source for conda, and activate the ``strict`` channel priority (``strict`` will be activated by default in conda 5.0).